PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we proposed a framework to enable distributed decision making for fleet vehicles with passenger and goods delivery tasks with the objective of maximizing operational profitability and customer convenience.
-The system includes a novel route-planning \& matching algorithm, pricing strategies, and a Deep Reinforcement Learning based dispatch algorithm.
+The system includes a novel route-planning and matching algorithm, pricing strategies, and a Deep Reinforcement Learning based dispatch algorithm.
 Multi-hop and insertion-cost considerations in our route planning enable vehicles to generate ideal routes on-the-fly.
 Our pricing strategy which is part of the planning mechanism involves both customers as well as drivers in the decision-making processes.
 The agents are informed by utility functions that aim to achieve a maximum monetary profit for both drivers and customers.
 We integrate these algorithms with a distributed DQN approach which dispatches idle vehicles with the objective of anticipating profits from potential customers across the map thus maximizing profit while minimizing idle driving and fuel expenses.
 Evaluation in a realistic discrete-event simulator demonstrates promising results for the inclusion of multi-hop considerations in route planning.
 Most notably, we observed a significant reduction in idle driving time which saves on fuel expenses and improved fleet utilization by approximately 15\%.
 The 20\% improvement in profits also points to great potential for adoption in a profit-driven society.
 It is also worth noting that our approach can easily be scaled up to a large number of fleet vehicles and readily deployable locally within each vehicle to enable distributed inference.

 In regards to future research directions, we propose developing systems that can incorporate deadline-based constraints to enable transportation of highly urgent goods such as medicines or perishable items.
 Additionally, it would be interesting to see the improvement of the proposed approach in less densely populated locations than New York City.
+Extensions to account for non-stationarity \cite{adapool,qian2017time} and use of intelligent option policies \cite{drop} in this framework are important research directions.

 \appendices